Rain World: Gameplay

-Predators range from camouflaged carnivorous plants to vultures and Komodo dragon-like lizards.
-Many enemies can kill the slugcat in one attack, and some have variations, such as the differently-colored lizards, which all have unique characteristics.
-All creatures possess dynamic behavior and perpetually wander game's world independently from the player, occasionally battling and hunting each other; without a set path for predators to explore, the player is faced with problems they cannot avoid.
-The player is expected to evade predators but can injure them by hitting weak points with spears.
-The slugcat may carry three items at a time: two in their hands and one in their stomach.
-When throwing an item, the slugcat uses its right hand first and can swap the items' places.
-Some foods grant status effects when eaten, such as slowing down time.
+Predators range from camouflaged carnivorous plants to large gas-producing vultures and colored Komodo dragon-like lizards; some creatures are friendly but easily provoked, like the "scavengers", which are agile like the slugcat and equipped with explosive spears.
+Many enemies can kill the slugcat in one attack.
+Some have variations that possess unique characteristics.
+All creatures possess dynamic behavior and perpetually wander independently from the slugcat, occasionally battling and hunting each other; without a set path for predators to traverse, the slugcat's exploration is unpredictably hindered.
+The slugcat may carry two items with its hands.
+It uses its right hand first when throwing and may swap the items' places.
+Some foods grant status effects when consumed, like slowing down time.

 Along with the default slugcat, the player may choose to play as the Monk and Hunter slugcats.
 As the Monk, creatures are less aggressive and the slugcat needs less food to hibernate.
-The Hunter, a carnivore with a bigger appetite, must also compete with more powerful and hostile creatures.
-Other game modes also include a multiplayer arena mode, where up to four players battle each other, and a sandbox mode, where the player freely spawns and interacts with objects and creatures from the game.
+The Hunter, a carnivore with a bigger appetite, must fight and feed on larger creatures while also being capable of carrying extra spears.
+Other game modes include a multiplayer arena mode, where up to four players battle each other, and a sandbox mode, where the player freely spawns and interacts with objects and creatures.

-Rain Worlds post-apocalyptic setting is destroyed by ecological catastrophe and illustrated in pixel art.
-As a form of environmental storytelling, its narrative is told through its environment, dreams during hibernation, and holograms from a worm-like creature that monitors the slugcat.
-The game offers little to guide the player, apart from the worm creature that points towards food and story-related events; this assistance becomes rarer as the game progresses.
-The player may view a map to check their progress in the world.